Fluffy Honey Wheat Sandwich Bread | Made with 100% Freshly Milled Flour

 • Soft & fluffy: Perfect for sandwiches and toast.

-• Wholesome: Made with whole wheat flour and natural sweetener.
+• Wholesome: Made with freshly milled whole wheat flour and natural sweetener.

 • Beginner-friendly: No complicated steps, no sourdough starter, & the stand mixer does the hard work.